Green-Software-Foundation/sci-guide/docs/GettingStarted.md

 Imagine you want to calculate the SCI score for a software application running on a Google Cloud VM.
 The VM configuration is e2-standard-4 (4 CPU, 16GB RAM) and running in the US-East region.The software application scales by API and the average monthly requests are 20k.

-So lets calculate the following -
+WE would calculate the SCI as follows:
-- Energy -  For Energy, we first look at the approach listed in main page for [ E ](E).
+- Energy - For energy, we check the [list of options](https://sci-data.greensoftware.foundation/E) and select [API based techniques](https://sci-data.greensoftware.foundation/E/APIBased).
+Next, we choose the API vendor
-We select [ API based techniques ](./E/APIBased.md) and use one of the API vendors, [Climatiq] (https://www.climatiq.io/docs#cpu) which calculates C02e emissions directly based on CPU utilization data, VPCU and location details.
-We get CPU utilization data from cloud metrics.
-The API uses publicly available avereage data for carbon itensity for a given electricity grid based on the location and a mix of local energy sources.
-By Calling the API, we get the C02e of the VCPU as 1,329 gC02e
+[Climatiq](https://www.climatiq.io/docs#cpu) which calculates C02e emissions directly based on CPU utilisation data, VPCU and location details.
+We can get the CPU utilisation data from cloud metrics.
+The API uses publicly available average data for carbon intensity for a given electricity grid, based on the location and a mix of local energy sources.
+When we call the API, the C02e of the VCPU comes back as 1,329 gC02e

-- Embodied emission -  For Energy, we first look at the approach listed on the main page for [ M ](M).
-We select  [ Lookup Embodied Database ](./M/EmbodiedDatabase.md) and lookup embodied emission of the server type e2-standard-4.
-We get embodied carbon as 1230.3 kgCO₂eq
+- Embodied emissions - For embodied emissions, we check the [list of options](https://sci-data.greensoftware.foundation/M) and select [Lookup Embodied Database](https://sci-data.greensoftware.foundation/M/EmbodiedDatabase).
+When we look up the embodied emission of the server type e2-standard-4, we get 1230.3 kgCO₂eq

-- For Expected Lifespan (EL),  Time Reserved (TR), Resource Reserved (RR) , Total Resources (TR), we refer the main page of [Embodied Calculations](./M/MSubCalculations.md) for general guidelines to calculate the above values.
+- To calculate expected lifespan (EL), time reserved (TR), resource reserved (RR) and total resources (TR), check the [embodied calculations](https://sci-data.greensoftware.foundation/M/MSubCalculations) page for general guidelines.
+We find the following values:
-From the above [Embodied Calculations](./M/MSubCalculations.md) page, we infer the following

-    - EL as 4 years (Average life span for bare metal server)
+    - The EL is 4 years (average lifespan for bare metal server)

-    - TR as 1 Month (Time when the VM server was running for our application)
+    - The TR is 1 month (time when the VM server was running for our application)

-    - RR as 4 (Number of CPUs for our VM server, which is e2-standard-4 (4 CPU, 16GB RAM))
+    - The RR is 4 (number of CPUs for our VM server, which is e2-standard-4 (4 CPU, 16GB RAM))

-    - TR as 32 (total resources available in a bare metal server running e2-standard-4 instances.).
+    - The TR is 32 (total resources available in a bare metal server running e2-standard-4 instances)

 For TR we do a lookup for e2-standard-4 machine in the Google Documentation https://cloud.google.com/compute/docs/general-purpose-machines#e2-standard and see the maximum vCPU that is supported is 32 vCPU through the e2-standard-32 machine.

 - For R, we already have 20k API requests/per month